ADAS Calibration and Car Insurance: What's Covered and What You'll Pay

 Advanced Driver Assistance Systems (ADAS) are the suite of safety technologies built into modern vehicles — things like automatic emergency braking, lane departure warnings, adaptive cruise control, and blind spot monitoring.
 These systems rely on a network of cameras, radar units, LiDAR sensors, and ultrasonic detectors to function properly.

 ADAS calibration is the process of precisely aligning and fine-tuning all of these sensors and cameras so they operate exactly according to manufacturer specifications.
 Think of it like calibrating a compass — even being off by one degree can cause the system to misread the road and make dangerous decisions.
+In fact, a misaligned camera off by just one degree can place a vehicle's collision detection point roughly 8 feet off target at 100 feet of distance — meaning a car traveling at 30 mph may not stop until after impact.

 According to industry data, nearly 90% of 2023 model year vehicles require ADAS calibration after windshield replacement — up from just 25% in 2016.
 This is no longer a luxury car concern; it affects everyday drivers across every major brand.
+As newer ADAS-equipped vehicles make up a larger share of the road, this percentage will only climb.

 What Triggers a Calibration Requirement?